 Cloud DVR offers operators an opportunity to really supercharge their ad revenues.

-André: Cloud DVR offers operators an opportunity to really supercharge their ad revenues.
-There are two main types of opportunities for addressable advertising within time-shifted content, namely Ad Insertion and Ad Replacement.
+André: Cloud DVR offers operators an opportunity to really supercharge their ad revenues, and server-side ad insertion (SSAI) is a technology that is used to monetise video content.
+There are two main ways to do this, mainly Ad Insertion and Ad Replacement.

 Ad Insertion is when new personalised ads are inserted into video streams where there are no ads.
 The most obvious example of this would be inserting pre-roll ads into Catch-up TV content, personal recordings, or VOD content.
 Ads can also be inserted mid-roll at set intervals, and this is particularly interesting for time-shifted content that is recorded without ads.

 Ad replacement, as the name implies, involves replacing linear ads, which are typically mid-roll, with targeted, personalised ads.
 This is suitable for catchup, personal recordings, and re-start TV content, and especially for recordings that have aged beyond a certain point.
 When recordings are old, ads often become stale.
 For example, an ad for an upcoming sale might no longer be applicable because the sale date occurs in the past.
 These stale ads can be replaced with new, more relevant ads, which represent new revenue for the operator.

 André: I think operators are just beginning to recognise the sizeable growth opportunity that exists for ads in time-shifted content.
 From a U.S. standpoint, most operators have been focused on transitioning from their QAM-based local ad insertion, which is primarily linear.

 The rights agreements and the sales pipelines have historically been concentrated on linear given the overall size of the market opportunity.
 As a result, their entry point to Digital Ad Insertion (DAI) is usually addressable linear TV, which is actually the most complex to implement.